Infineon/mtb-example-xmc-uart-dma/README.md

 ## Software Setup

-Install a terminal emulator if you don't have one.
+Install a terminal emulator if you do not have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

 ## Using the Code Example